You can reach Lampi either from Myanmar or from Thailand.

 There is a bank in Kawthaung that has an ATM and can exchange currency – including USD to kyat.
 The bank is located on Bo Gyoke Rd, near the Kawthaung Motel.

 The best season to visit Lampi park is from October to May during the dry season.

 From December to March it is high season, with pleasant northeast winds, hot and sunny weather during the day and cool temperatures overnight.
 This is a great time of year for sailing and fishing.

 Between April and May it is very hot, with no wind.
 There is great diving and you can see migratory whales.

 From June to September the park is effectively closed, with heavy rain, strong winds, rough seas and hurricanes.

 Occasional showers can still occur in October and November.

 At present the accommodation for tourists in Lampi Marine National Park is limited to liveaboard boats.

 The US Centers for Disease Control and Prevention recommend that most travellers to Myanmar receive the Hepatitis A and Typhoid vaccines before travelling, and suggest travellers consider Malaria prevention, Rabies vaccine, Japanese encephalitis vaccine and Hepatitis B vaccine.

-There is no risk of Yellow Fever in Myanmar, but the government will require proof of vaccine if you are arriving from a country with risk of Yellow Fever virus transmission, such as from parts of Africa, and Central and South America.
+There is no risk of Yellow Fever in Myanmar, but the government will require proof of vaccine if you are arriving from a country with risk of Yellow Fever virus transmission, such as from parts of Africa, Central and South America.
 Visit: wwwnc.cdc.gov for more information.